supnate/rekit/README.md

 ```

 ## Sublimetext Plugin
-Sublime text plugin provides side bar menus for a Rekit application by which you can easily do common tasks like creating components, running tests etc, see more introduction from: https://github.com/supnate/rekit-sublime
+Sublime text plugin provides sidebar menus for a Rekit application by which you can easily do common tasks like creating components, running tests etc, see more introduction from: https://github.com/supnate/rekit-sublime

 ## See the Real World Example
 There is a simple forum application, connected to a real backend server, created by Rekit for reference.
 See more introduction from: [http://github.com/supnate/rekit-example](http://github.com/supnate/rekit-example)